-This means that you'll graduate with latest early-childhood teaching methods and knowledge.
+This means that you'll graduate with the latest early-childhood teaching methods and knowledge.

 Childcare job openings are expecting massive growth, with the number of qualified early-childhood teachers required at long-day-care centres to double in 2020 (ACECQA).

-Thanks to the essential experience you’ll get from working in childcare and teaching in a kindergartens during your placement, you’ll be work-ready before you even graduate.
+Thanks to the essential experience you’ll get from teaching early-childhood settings during your placement, you’ll be work-ready when you graduate.

 On successful completion of this course, students will be able to: